 - Olga Alexander, Glen Ridge, NJ

 - Peter Delman, Jersey City, NJ

 The New Jersey Arts Annual is a unique series of exhibitions highlighting artistic practice in the state.
 The series is cosponsored by the New Jersey State Council on the Arts in partnership with major museums throughout the state.

-While the Morris Museum is closed to the public during the COVID-19 crisis, the works can be viewed through this specially created online catalog.
+While the Morris Museum was closed to the public during the COVID-19 crisis, the works were made available for viewing through this specially created online catalog.